-On 12 July 2022, the Council adopted a presidential statement in which it underscored the importance of the use of strategic communications by peacekeeping operations for the effective implementation of their mandates.16 In that context, many of the mandates renewed during the reporting period included new tasks related to the use of strategic communications.
-For example, the Council requested MONUSCO to enhance its use of strategic communications, including through joint communications with the Government of the Democratic Republic of the Congo, to raise awareness and understanding about its mandate and activities to protect civilians, to strengthen its early warning mechanism, including to prevent disinformation campaigns and misinformation.17 Similarly, the Council requested MINUSCA and UNIFIL to improve communication efforts in support of their mandates through strategic communications strategies and strategies to counter disinformation and misinformation.18 In relation to the mandate of UNISFA, the Council requested the Secretary-General to ensure the Mission's use of strategic communication and misinformation that might hinder its ability to implement its mandate and the mandate of the Joint Border Verification and Monitoring Mechanism.19
+On 12 July 2022, the Council adopted a presidential statement underscoring the importance of the use of strategic communications by peacekeeping operations for the effective implementation of their mandates.
+In this context, many of the mandate renewals during the reporting period defined new tasks related to the use of strategic communications.
+For example, the Council requested MONUSCO to enhance its use of strategic communications, including through joint communications with the Government of the Democratic Republic of the Congo, to raise awareness and understanding about its mandate and activities to protect civilians, strengthen its early warning mechanism, including to prevent disinformation campaigns and misinformation.
+Similarly, the Council requested MINUSCA and UNIFIL to improve communication efforts in support of their mandates through strategic communications strategies and strategies to counter disinformation and misinformation.
+In relation to the mandate of UNISFA, the Council requested the Secretary-General to ensure the Mission's use of strategic communications to counter disinformation and misinformation that could hinder its ability to implement its mandate and the mandate of the Joint Border Verification and Monitoring Mechanism.